What is a CSA?

 What if I need to miss a week?

 There are several options if you are going out of town!
-You can have a friend or neighbor pick up your box for you, or you can let us know you'd like us to donate your box that week.
-We donate boxes to the International Institute of Minnesota, an organization which provides job training and educational programs for immigrants and refugees in the Twin Cities.
+You can have a friend or neighbor pick up your box for you, or you can let us know you'd like us to donate your box that week (easily scheduled through your member account).
+We donate boxes to families in need on the Eastside of Saint Paul.
 Please give us a week's notice if you want us to donate your box.

 Are there CSA community events?

 Shared Ground offers free cooking classes for CSA members during the summer.
 In the past, these classes have included canning and preserving, cooking greens, knife skills, and more.
 We also typically have an end of season party at one of the farms.
 Whetstone Farm, one of Shared Ground's owner farms (Amery, WI), hosts periodic taco nights at the farm during the summer!